arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 instance, which is also started in this mode.
 This instance will make the previous follower stop its replication and make it the new _Leader_.

+{% hint 'info' %}
+The different instances that form an Active Failover are supposed to be run in the same _Data Center_ (DC), with reliable and high-speed network connection between all the machines participating to the Active Failover.

+Multi-datacenter Active Failover setups are currently not supported.

+A multi-datacenter solution currently supported is the Datacenter to Datacenter replication among ArangoDB Clusters.
+See [Datacenter to datacenter replication](../DC2DC/README.md) (DC2DC) for further details.
+{% endhint %}

 Operative Behaviour
 -------------------